marcel41/annotation_workflow_template/docs/index.md

 * If you want to use the workflow implementation on a private repo, you need to configure a bot token (see [below](#configuring-the-workflow-for-private-repositories)).
-* If you want to perform actions on a particular branch, you can use the `ref` directive to checkout this branch (for an example, see the next section)
+* If you want to perform actions on a particular branch, you can use the `ref` directive to checkout this branch (for an example, see the next section).
+  When checking out a pull request, `ref` receives its HEAD which is stored in the system variable `${{ github.event.pull_request.head.ref }}`.

 ### 2. Installing the Python library `ms3`